-As soon as a decision to attend Texas Western College has been made, room reservations should be made by sending a deposit of \$10.00 to the office of the Business Manager.
-Remittances must be in the form of a check, draft or money order and made payable to Texas Western College.
-The \$10.00 deposit places the applicant's name on the waiting list for the session indicated, but does not assure a room reservation.
-It is further required that a student complete an Application and Contract Form for Texas Western College residence halls.
+As soon as a decision to attend The University of Texas at El Paso has been made, room reservations should be made by sending a deposit of \$25.00 to the office of the Business Manager.
+Remittances must be in the form of a check, draft or money order and made payable to The University of Texas at El Paso.
+The \$25.00 deposit places the applicant's name on the waiting list for the session indicated, but does not assure a room reservation.
+It is further required that a student complete an Application and Contract Form for The University of Texas at El Paso residence halls.

 The Dormitory Deposit will be refunded, upon written request, at the close of the semester provided the student does not withdraw from the dormitory before that time and provided there is not a deduction for breakage, lost keys or other lost or damaged items.
-The Dormitory Deposit will be refunded to those students who cannot be accommodated or to those who cancelled their reservations prior to September 1 for the Fall Semester or January 15 for the Spring Semester.
+The Dormitory Deposit will be refunded to those students who cannot be accommodated or to those who cancel their rescrvations prior to August 15 for the Fall Semester or December 15 for the Spring Semester.
 A room reservation is cancelled and the Dormitory Deposit is forfeited if the room is not claimed by 11:00 p.m. the last day of registration before classes begin.
-Students are advised of their room assignments after July 1 for the Fall Semester and after January 1 for the Spring Semester.
+Students are advised of their room assignments after June 1 for the Fall Semester and after December 1 for the Spring Semester.